apiaryio/api-blueprint/README.md

 ## Have a question?
 Ask at [Stack Overflow](http://stackoverflow.com/questions/ask), make sure to use the `apiblueprint` tag.

-Alternatively, if you are a contributor, check out the [API Blueprint Developers Discussion Group](https://groups.google.com/forum/?fromgroups#!forum/apiblueprint-dev) as well as the [Issues Page](https://github.com/apiaryio/api-blueprint/issues).
+Alternatively, mention [@apiblueprint](https://twitter.com/apiblueprint). if you are a contributor, check out the [API Blueprint Developers Discussion Group](https://groups.google.com/forum/?fromgroups#!forum/apiblueprint-dev) as well as the [Issues Page](https://github.com/apiaryio/api-blueprint/issues).

 ## License
 MIT License.
 See the [LICENSE](https://github.com/apiaryio/api-blueprint/blob/master/LICENSE) file.